Toyoharu-Nishikawa/sci/public/scripts/sci/README.md

 }
 ```

-solve polynominal regression
+solve polynomial regression
 * x : type of array
 * y : type of array

-#### `regression.polynominalRegressionLoad(parameters)`
+#### `regression.polynomialRegressionLoad(parameters)`

 returns `function`

-makes and returns polynominal regression function
+makes and returns polynomial regression function
-* parameters : type of object, parameters are equal to parameters of polynominalRegression
+* parameters : type of object, parameters are equal to parameters of polynomialRegression